wonma/100-days-of-code/log.md

 **Thoughts** I'm starting Day 1 again.
 I think this is the progress.
 Rather than feeling guilty, I gave myself permission to restart.

+---
+### Day 2: October 13, Thursday

+**Today's Progress**
+  - Learned about basic concepts of functional compoments and how to create and render one.
+  - We use JSX syntax.
+It is extension of Javascript.
+However, it looks like HTML.
+It is a way of calling the functional component! (you return the JSX code)
+  - All UI is composed of components!
+  - The component-based UI is a design concept that had existed before React.
+However, React made it easy to render these compoments using what's called virtual DOM.
+It updates the minimum part of the page.
+  - A Component is a stand-alone piece of code that contains HTML, CSS, and Javascript.
+It's independent, resuable and composable.

+**Thoughts** I should admit that I feel at peace I lose the track of time when I learn front-end development..!
+I was so happy to learn the basic concept of React and get to see new things that I haven't recognized before.

 <!--
 ### Day 1: June 27, Monday